autonomys/auto-sdk/packages/auto-drive/README.md

 ### How to use it?

+For interacting with auto-drive API would be needed to create an API.
+For that purpose, follow the following steps:

+- Go to [Auto-Drive](https://ai3.storage) and login with your preffered SSO.
+- Once you're logged in, click on the profile section at the left-sided menu.
+- On the profile section, click on 'Create API Key'
+- Read the modal message and click on generate

 ### How to upload a file from filepath?
 (Not available in browser)

 Here is an example of how to use the `uploadFileFromFilepath` method to upload a file with optional encryption and compression: